 Please join me in thinking about how the world is changing and what our responsibility is ….

 The world is more international than ever.
 Families move to new countries in search of work, education, peace, experiences, new friends and love.
-Immigrant families and single individuals carry their cultures along with them to their new homeland: their language, memories, stories, morals, religions and values … In the new country this culture can sometimes be discernible in the clothing or in the look, but this is only a small portion of his or her culture.
+Immigrant families and single individuals carry their cultures along with them to their new homelands: their language, memories, stories, morals, religions and values … In the new country this culture can sometimes be discernible in the clothing or in the look, but this is only a small portion of his or her culture.
 The culture is mostly invisible, something internal and private.
 The culture is usually most noticeable in contacts with other people, in daily life.

 For its carrier, the culture is a source of energy, of understanding and knowledge, a source of strength, inspiration and creativity.
-Foreign cultures are resources whose potential we do not always recognize because they are mostly hidden.
+Foreign cultures are resources whose potential we do not always recognise because they are mostly hidden.
 Sometimes they are even perceived as scary in the eyes of the residents of the new home country.

 You inherit your culture.
 It is a legacy from relatives, parents, homes, villages and playgrounds.
 It becomes a resource for life.
 Through their culture and their languages both children and adults learn to interpret the world around them, independently of having moved to a new country or not.